 5. USB to MIDI Connectors Depend on Different Factors

 USB device classes differ.
-Not all will work the same way in a MIDI to USB cable.
-MIDI connectors play a role too.
+Not all will work the same way in a MIDI to USB cable, and MIDI connectors play a role too.
 Here is what you need to know.

 HID – Human Interface Device

-It initially developed and used for USB connected keyboards and mice.
-Yet, all I/O devices can use HIDs.
-HIDs are also used to pass on configuration data between client and application.
+It was initially developed and used for USB-connected keyboards and mice.
+Yet, all I/O devices can use HIDs, and HIDs are also used to pass on configuration data between client and application.

-MSCs allow external devices to establish connections and act as storage devices.
-They are a perfect choice for data storage and acquisition.
+MSCs allow external devices to establish connections and act as storage devices, and they are a perfect choice for data storage and acquisition.
 One can also use USB device drivers to link a flash file to a host file system and use peripheral devices as storage.

-ADCs allow streaming audio packets between a device and a USB.
-They transmit data as isosynchronous packets.
-Similar to the MSC and HID, the ADCs also communicate with drivers within the windows itself.
+ADCs allow streaming audio packets between a device and a USB, and they transmit data as isosynchronous packets.
+Similar to the MSC and HID, the ADCs also communicate with drivers within the windows themselves.

-It is one of the common MIDI connector pins.
-It’s not as fast as a USB.
-However, it does manage speedwell.
-You can use it to connect two MIDI devices.
-However, it’s not popular today.
+It is one of the standard MIDI connector pins.
+It’s not as fast as a USB, and however, it does manage speedwell.
+You can use it to connect two MIDI devices; and however, it’s not popular today.

 CDC – Communications Device Class

 CDCs enables us to implement a virtual port over USB.